ChronoBro/ddasSort/README.md

     make

-With the latest version, **sort5**, one can use a configuration file using [TOML](https://github.com/toml-lang/toml) to point to the data and setup all of the detector objects.
+With the latest version, **sort5**, one can use a [TOML](https://github.com/toml-lang/toml) configuration file to point to the data and setup all of the detector objects.
 This is parsed using [cpptoml](https://github.com/skystrife/cpptoml).
 Sample configuration and calibration files are provided.